cemalidev/cemalidev/README.md

-👋 Hi, I’m Cemali Gencer
+👋 Hi, I’m Cemali
 💻 Senior Frontend Developer with 17 years experience in e-commerce and corporate projects
 ⚛️ Skilled in Vue.js, React.js, Next.js, JavaScript, HTML5/CSS3
 🛠 Experienced with accessibility, UI/UX improvements, performance optimization, and code refactoring
-📊 Worked on loyalty apps, ERP dashboards, and high-traffic web platforms
+✈️ Industry experience in aviation and e-commerce, with an active interest in AI-driven projects
 🔧 Proficient in Git, GitHub, GitLab, SASS, LESS, Bootstrap, Bulma, and jQuery
 💡 Focused on solution-oriented development, platform growth, and product management
 📚 Educator on Udemy with courses in web development reaching thousands of students